bxdoan/bxdoan/README.md

 <div align="center">

-> Do you need a reason to not want to lose
+> Definiteness of purpose is the starting point of all achievement.

-> — Shoyo Hinata —
+> — W. Clement Stone —

 </div>